Variable Groundsnake

 Variable Groundsnake Distribution Map

-Southwestern corner of the state, as far east as Howell County and as far north as St. Clair and Hickory counties.
+Southwestern corner of the state, in counties along the southern border as far east as Howell County.
+There is an isolated population in St. Clair County.

 Uncommon.
-Missouri’s population of groundsnakes depends on the availability of rocky glades.
-As long as this type of habitat is protected, the species should continue to survive.
+Missouri’s population of groundsnakes depends on the availability of rocky glades and forested rocky hills.
+As long as these types of habitat are protected, the species should continue to survive.

 Life Cycle

-Groundsnakes are generally active from April until early November.
 Courtship and mating normally occur during April or May, but autumn mating has also been reported.
-Eggs are laid in loose, damp soil under rocks during June and July.
-Each female lays 4–6 eggs.
-Hatching occurs about 2 months after the eggs are laid, and the young are about 4 inches long.
+Females lay eggs in loose, damp soil under rocks during June and July.
+Each female lays 1–6 eggs, with an average of about 4.
+Hatching occurs about 2 months after the eggs are laid, around August and September.
+Groundsnakes become sexually mature at about 1 or 1½ years of age.

 Title